-As with any injectable treatment there are associated side effects such as bruising and swelling.
+As with any non-surgical injectable treatment there are associated side effects such as bruising and swelling.
 With certain dermal fillers we would expect some swelling which can last for a few days.
-Bruising can happen (although not expected) so we prefer to err on the side of caution and schedule your appointment where you have some time afterwards just in case, especially if it’s your first treatment.
+Bruising can happen (although not expected) so we prefer to err on the side of caution and schedule your appointment where you have some time afterwards just in case, especially if it’s your first filler treatment.
 To reduce this it’s best to avoid drinking alcohol and taking omega-3 supplements for a couple of days beforehand as both can thin your blood.
-If you’re prone to bruising it might be wise to take some arnica tablets before and afterwards to minimise the risk but its not essential.
+If you’re prone to bruising it might be wise to take some arnica tablets before and after your filler injection to minimise the risk but its not essential.
 If you look online there are some scary stories where necrosis has happened.
-This complication is where product has been misplaced and injected directly into a vein.
+This complication is where filler treatments have been misplaced and injected directly into a vein.
 This is extremely rare and highlights the importance of seeing someone who has sound facial anatomy knowledge.
 At WY we have never had a case of this but know how to manage it should it arise by dissolving the dermal filler.

-When should I see results from my treatment?
+When should I see results from my dermal filler treatment?

 Will friends/family be able to tell that I’ve had ‘something’ done?

-If filler is placed correctly it will give you a beautiful, natural result – you will be a more youthful version of yourself.
+If hyaluronic acid fillers are placed correctly it will give you a beautiful, natural result – you will be a more youthful version of yourself.
 The problem is that we cannot see a great result in that it doesn’t stand out.
 In comparison, a bad result is very noticeable.
 Choose your practitioner wisely, look at their face and how they look.
 If they look as if they’ve had too much work done, chances are they see it as normal and unless you’d like that look like that, say thank you but no thanks.
-Ask to see some of their before and images in order to see results of clients they have treated.
+Ask to see some before and after images of their previous filler treatments in order to see results of clients they have treated.

-Will everything be done in the one treatment?
+Will everything be done in the one dermal filler treatment?

-Some people would like quick results which is understandable however, with dermal fillers its ideal to be treated in stages.
-We don’t need to inject much to make a difference so it’s best to have a treatment plan such as starting with the mid face followed by lower face but all of this will discussed during the consultation.
+Some people would like quick results which is understandable however, with filler injections its ideal to be treated in stages.
+We don’t need to inject much hyaluronic acid to make a difference so it’s best to have a treatment plan such as starting with the mid face followed by lower face but all of this will discussed during the consultation.

-It varies on the individual, but generally the results of a dermal filler treatment will last for six to nine months.
+It varies on the individual, but generally dermal filler treatments will last for six to nine months.
 As dermal fillers are gradually broken down and absorbed by the body, most people return for another treatment before the visible results have gone.